SGGP

 Many countries are also looking for solutions to the problem of both preventing domestic industries from falling behind and addressing citizens' privacy concerns.

 Like Japan, the White House announced last week that it would invest $140 million to establish seven AI research centers and publish guidelines on the use of this advanced technology with the goal of creating rules that minimize risks but do not hinder the development of AI-based innovations.
-Speaking to the Council of Advisors on Science and Technology, US President Joe Biden emphasized that AI can help deal with some very difficult challenges such as disease and climate change, but we must also address potential risks to society, the economy and national security.
+Speaking before the Council of Advisors on Science and Technology, US President Joe Biden emphasized that AI can help deal with some very difficult challenges such as disease and climate change, but we must also address potential risks to society, the economy and national security.
 Technology companies have a responsibility to ensure their products are safe before they hit the market.

 Source